Редактиране

 • GetActionResults method

 To access action outputs, use this method to return an object that represents the action and its outputs, which are available through the Outputs property.
-This method accepts an action name as a parameter, for example:
+This method accepts an action name as a parameter.
+The following example gets the data from the body property in the outputs from an action named action-name:

 public static async Task<Results> Run(WorkflowContext context, ILogger log)